GoHypernet/Galileo-examples/julia_example/Readme.md

 # Bayesian Network training via Julia
 This example uses the Julia Language to train a Bayesian network.
-There are 3 candidate dataset to choose from.
+There are 3 candidate datasets to choose from.

 The smallest dataset contains passenger data from the Titantic disaster and tries to determine what attributes best predict if